Why Florida's new immigration law is troubling businesses and workers alike

 "That's causing a lot of fear for mixed-status families, for mixed-status groups of friends," Wiese added.

-The Florida Policy Institute estimates there are about 130,000 U.S. citizens in Florida who are married to undocumented immigrants.
-It is conceivable that under the law, a U.S.-born spouse traveling from out of state could be charged with a third degree felony for transporting their husband or wife into Florida.
-Similarly, farm workers who travel together or with family could also be charged.
+The Florida Policy Institute estimates that there are 130,000 U.S. citizens in Florida who are married to undocumented immigrants.
+It is conceivable that under the law, a U.S.-born spouse traveling from out of state could be charged with a third-degree felony for transporting their husband or wife into Florida.
+Similarly, farmworkers who travel together or with family could also be charged.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.